 Reviews and local links matter, but they’ll only get you so far.
 If your website content sucks and isn’t relevant to the searcher’s intent, you can forget it.

 Anyone can easily sit down for a few moments each week and write more about what they do and how their practice works, improve their content and get a major relevancy boost in maps as a result.
 When you work with us we do this for you as much as possible.

-It’s prudent to be top ranked in maps for any practice in any market.
-Top 3 consistently for competitive queries can make your year and even your decade.
+It’s prudent to be top-ranked in maps for any practice in any market.
+The top 3 consistently for competitive queries can make your year and even your decade.

 Dentists should scrutinize their website content.

 Is your dental practice website content considered thin?
-Perhaps run of the mill packaged content?
+Perhaps run-of-the-mill packaged content?
 Is it mediocre or lame?
 Improve on it over time.
-You will likely reward yourself at the rate of $15,000 an hour for your time spent writing via increased practice production as a result of taking a top 3 maps spot from a competitor.
+You will likely reward yourself at the rate of $15,000 an hour for your time spent writing via increased practice production as a result of taking a top 3 map spot from a competitor.

 Here is an example of Google using website content and relevance to award a practice with #1 on maps.
 Notice “their website mentions full arch” right in the result:

-How and why do they dominate a whole city with featured results in organic and top spots in Google maps for these lucrative dental implant searches?
-Lots of reasons of course but first and foremost above all it’s because their website content about the overall topic of dental implants kicks ass, takes names and is most relevant to the searcher’s intent.
+How and why do they dominate a whole city with featured results in organic and top spots on Google maps for these lucrative dental implant searches?
+Lots of reasons, of course, but first and foremost, above all, it’s because their website content about the overall topic of dental implants kicks ass, takes names, and is most relevant to the searcher’s intent.